tdp100/shell-learn/cassandra.md

 ## Lots of writes
 These are strong use cases for Cassandra because they involve lots of writing with less predictable read operations

+## Geographical Distribution
+Cassandra has out-of-the-box support for geographical distribution of data.
+You can easily configure Cassandra to replicate data across multiple data centers.
+If you have a globally deployed application that could see a performance benefit from putting the data near the user, Cassandra could be a great fit.